 Sleek and stocked with high-quality components, MacBook Pros remain a top industry choice.
 They’re extremely easy to set up and run Mac OS X, which is extremely stable, so you can get on with your work instead of constantly pressing shift, alt, and delete.
 Macs are also notoriously resistant to viruses and malware.

 Several MacBook Pro options exist, some of them more suitable for students and some ideal for professionals.
-Make memory and graphics processor top of your list of “must haves.”
-You can substitute a speedy external drive for the machine’s onboard hard drive, after all, and modern Mac displays are all excellent.
-Having said that, you’ll probably thrive with a 15-inch Retina display, particularly if you design for print, master video footage or professionally retouch photos.
+Make memory and graphics processors top of your list of “must-haves.”
+You can substitute a speedy external drive for the machine’s onboard hard drive, after all, modern Mac displays are all excellent.
+Having said that, you’ll probably thrive with a 15-inch Retina display, particularly if you design for print, master video footage, or professionally retouch photos.